TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 ================================

+**What does the term `"Core"<https://cwiki.apache.org/confluence/display/solr/Solr+Cores+and+solr.xml>`_  mean?**

+This term comes from Apache Solr and means a single capsuled index area.
+It is possible to use multiple cores on one single Apache Solr instance.
+Good examples are e.g. using different Apache Solr Core for each language or of course own Core for each Website.
+For more informations please refer Apache Solr documentation.

+|

 **When i open the search page i see the message 'Search is currently not available. ', whats wrong?**

 Did you configure your solr connection as required?